Responding to Rude People

 In addition to forgiving others I want to encourage you to make a decision to live unoffended.
 I have personally made a choice to live unoffended and I can’t tell you how much freedom I am able to walk in because of this choice.
 Again, I have a full blog post on this topic, which I encourage you to read here.

-Another thing that always helps me love others and respond in grace is remembering that hurting people hurt people.
+Another thing that always helps me in responding to rude people is remembering that hurting people hurt people.
 So whether it’s someone you love dearly or it’s an internet troll, please know that if someone says or does something hurtful to you, it’s probably because they too themselves are hurting.
 Which means you have an opportunity to not grow angry, but instead love, bless and pray for them.

 Lastly I want to leave you with 1 Corinthians 4:12-13 which says, “We work hard, toiling with our own hands.
 When people abuse and insult us, we respond with a blessing, and when severely persecuted, we endure it with patience.
 When we are slandered incessantly, we always answer gently, ready to reconcile.”
 Did you get that?
 Whether it’s an insult, persecution, or slander 1 Corinthians tell you to respond with blessing, patience, and in addition be ready to reconcile.
 Is that not convicting?